lrfinotti/MusicalSystems/README.md

 ce.print_col(ncol=6)
 ```

 Again, the output is too long, but is it more suitable for printing.
+In the case above, it prints by breaking the output in sets of six columns.

 We can produce a class in other system by specifying the system with the optional argument `MS`, as in, for instance, `ClassElements(3, MS=MS1)`.
 But, this can also be created from the system itself using `.class_ements`: